dx-ted-emea/azure-tessel/labs/websites/README.md

 Instructions
 ------------

-In this lab we will use the new [Azure Portal](http://portal.azure.com) for all server side activities, including:
+In this lab you will use the new [Azure Portal](http://portal.azure.com) for all server side activities, including:

 * Creating an Azure WebSite
 * Writing a simple Node.js RESTful Web Service
 * Invoking and debugging your service

-Allthough we do this from within the Azure Portal there are plenty of other ways you can achieve the same thing, for example: create the website using Azure-CLI (Azure x-plat) or deploy custom code using Git.
+Allthough you do this from within the Azure Portal there are plenty of other ways you can achieve the same thing, for example: create the website using Azure-CLI (Azure x-plat) or deploy custom code using Git.
 See the section Extra Workout

 ### Creating a new Azure Website